bruvellu/cephalic-furrow/3-text/furrow.md

 Similar to other embryonic invaginations, the formation of the cephalic furrow is under strict genetic control and follows a stereotypic morphogenetic program.
 The site of invagination is determined by the zygotic expression of two transcription factors, *buttonhead* (*btd*) and *even skipped* (*eve*), whose domains overlap at the head--trunk boundary by a narrow row of blastoderm cells [@Vincent1997-fa].
 These so-called initiator cells shorten along the apical--basal axis by activating lateral myosin contractility and drive the infolding of the tissue [@Eritano2020-mi].
-Once inititated, the mechanical coupling between invaginating cells ensures the precision of the tissue fold during morphogenesis [@Eritano2020-mi].
+Once initiated, the mechanical coupling between invaginating cells ensures the precision of the tissue fold during morphogenesis [@Eritano2020-mi].
 The resulting head--trunk fold spans the entire lateral surface, from dorsal to ventral, making the cephalic furrow a distinguishable landmark of the embryo during gastrulation [@Hartenstein1985-zs; @Foe1989-cw].
 However, this prominence is only transient.
 A couple of hours after gastrulation, the cephalic furrow completely unfolds without giving rise to any specific embryonic tissue or larval structure; it disappears, leaving no trace [@Hartenstein1985-zs].